 Terrific Teddy’s Writing Wars helps children with writing difficulty (dysgraphia) that makes handwriting look extremely messy.
 They may have difficulty forming letters and/or copying.

-Children who struggle to focus may need a little extra help staying on task.
-Terrific Teddy’s Focus Friend is a great tool to help them focus.
+Terrific Teddy’s Focus Friend is a great tool for children who struggle to focus and need a little extra help staying on task.
 Terrific Teddy books are available in English or Spanish from Amazon.com or TerrificTeddy.com.

 Teaching Phonics In Lessons, Pictures, and Activities.
 Teachers can help beginning readers sound out words through 48 fully-developed lesson plans.
 It includes word games, art projects, poems, word scrambles, flashcards, and many more fun activities.